meilisearch/meilisearch/README.md

 Thank you for your support!

+## 👩‍💻 Contributing

+Meilisearch is and always will be open-source!
+If you want to contribute to the project, please take a look at this [guidelines](CONTRIBUTING.md).

+We are looking forward to review your contribution! ❤️

-## 📦 Internal crates and their versioning
+## 📦 Technical information

+More information about technical details related to the Meilisearch project:
+- The releases of Meilisearch and their associated binaries are available [in this GitHub section](https://github.com/meilisearch/meilisearch/releases).
+- We versionize the Meilisearch binaries following the [SemVer conventions](https://semver.org/), and we also provide our detailed [versioning policy](https://github.com/meilisearch/engine-team/blob/main/resources/versioning-policy.md).
-The crates in this repository are not currently available on crates.io and do not follow [semver conventions](https://semver.org).
-However, the Meilisearch search engine is well versioned, and releases follow the semver conventions.
+- The crates in this repository are not currently available on [crates.io](https://crates.io/) and do not follow [SemVer conventions](https://semver.org).